Love Today (2022 film): Plot

-Pradeep, a 24 year old support engineer at Cognizant in Chennai, lives with his widowed mother Saraswathi and elder sister Divya.
-He is in a romantic relationship with Nikitha, a software engineer at Infosys and daughter of Venu Sastri, a strict and eccentric lawyer.
-Though they wish to marry, Pradeep hesitates due to Venu's rigid nature.
-When Venu discovers their relationship, he invites Pradeep home, pretending to discuss marriage but instead proposes a challenge: Pradeep and Nikitha must swap phones for 24 hours with full access.
-If they remain in love afterward, he will approve their marriage.
-They reluctantly agree, and Pradeep, having sanitised his WhatsApp messages, feels relieved.
+Uthaman Pradeep is a 24-year-old support engineer at Cognizant in Chennai who lives with his widowed mother, Saraswathi, and his older sister, Divya.
+He is in a committed relationship with Nikitha, a software engineer at Infosys.
+The couple wishes to marry, but Pradeep is deeply intimidated by Nikitha's father, Venu Sastri, a highly eccentric and strict lawyer.
+When Venu uncovers their romance, he summons Pradeep to his house under the pretense of discussing wedding plans.
+Instead, he issues a psychological challenge: Pradeep and Nikitha must exchange their mobile phones for 24 hours with zero privacy restrictions.
+If they still want to marry after seeing each other's digital histories, Venu promises his blessing.
+Confident because he has thoroughly cleared his WhatsApp history, Pradeep reluctantly agrees.

-Pradeep returns home to manage Divya's upcoming wedding to Yogi, a mild-mannered dentist.
-Encouraged by friends, Pradeep checks Nikitha's phone and finds chats with Revi, her male best friend who has a one-sided love for her, and messages from her ex-boyfriend Mamakutty.
-He is further upset to learn that Nikitha had recently gone on a night drive to Puducherry with Mamakutty, lying to Pradeep.
-A confrontation follows, straining their relationship.
-Pradeep then proposes extending the phone swap until Divya's wedding, which Venu readily agrees to, secretly asking Nikitha to restore Pradeep's deleted WhatsApp messages.
+Pradeep returns home to help organize Divya’s upcoming wedding to Yogi, a mild-mannered dentist.
+Urged by his friends, Pradeep begins digging through Nikitha's phone.
+He is dismayed to find intense conversations with Revi, her male best friend who harbors unrequited feelings for her, alongside lingering texts from her ex-boyfriend, Mamakutty.
+To his shock, he discovers that Nikitha recently lied to him to go on a late-night drive to Puducherry with Mamakutty.
+Following a bitter argument that severely strains their relationship, Pradeep impulsively suggests extending the phone swap until Divya’s wedding day.
+Venu immediately agrees to the extension, secretly instructing Nikitha to use data recovery tools to restore all of Pradeep's deleted WhatsApp threads.